pkiraly/qa-catalogue/README.md

 java -cp $JAR de.gwdg.metadataqa.marc.cli.MarcToSolr [Solr url] [file]
 ```

 The Solr URL is something like this: http://localhost:8983/solr/loc.
-It uses the [Self Descriptive MARC code](http://pkiraly.github.io/2017/09/24/mapping/), so a record looks like this:
+It uses the [Self Descriptive MARC code](http://pkiraly.github.io/2017/09/24/mapping/), in which encoded values are decoded to human readble values (e.g. Leader/5 = "c" becames Leader_recordStatus = "Corrected or revised") so a record looks like this:

 ```JSON
 {